knightsUCF/CarRacing/Log.md

 # Fix for Recursive Spawning

 So the reason we were recursively spawning is because we were using this.transform.
-Not sure why this was, but that was the reason.
+Not sure why, but that was the reason.
 Later investigate this in Discord and Google.

 So taking out, this.transform this works: